Infertility in men

 - Female partner has either normal fertility or has a fertility problem that can be treated.

 - Abnormal semen findings with analysis.

-Depending on semen analysis findings, other fertility treatments such as intrauterine insemination, in vitro fertilization (IVF), or intracytoplasmic sperm injection (ICSI) are other options before surgical treatment of the varicocele.
+Depending on semen analysis findings, other fertility treatments such as IUI, IVF, or ICSI are other options before surgical treatment of the varicocele.

 Studies that report on pregnancy rates after treatment appeared to indicate an improvement for couples with otherwise unexplained infertility.
 The quality of these studies is generally not considered to be high.

 Choosing a Fertility Clinic

 IUI, ICSI, and other assisted reproductive technologies (ART) are offered by fertility clinics.
 ICSI is used in combination with IVF.
 Choosing a good fertility clinic is important.
 Fertility procedures are expensive and often not covered by insurance.